connectedcompany/alph/README.md

 >    long term.
 Since alph uses a plugin design for layout providers, this is straightforward for us to
 >    accommodate, and maintain explicit separation for use cases where GPL is an issue.
 >
-> 2. **Our fork** - recently, releases of the library have been sporradic - though there is stated intent for
+> 2. **Our fork** - recently, releases of the library have been sporadic - though there is stated intent for
 >    regular maintenance to resume.
 In the meantime, we've created a temporary fork to be able to roll in
 >    changes.
 Currently, our fork incorporates a simple change that enables deterministic layouts.